In the digital decade, high performance computing (HPC) is at the core of major advances and innovation, and a strategic resource for Europe's future.

-In today’s world, larger and larger amounts of data are constantly being generated, from 33 zettabytes globally in 2018 to an expected 175 zettabytes in 2025 (1 zettabyte is equal to 1 trillion gigabytes).
+In today’s world, more and more data is constantly being generated, from 79 zettabytes globally in 2021 to an expected 181 zettabytes in 2025 (1 zettabyte is equal to 1 trillion gigabytes).
 As a result, the nature of computing is changing, with an increasing number of data-intensive critical applications.

-It is also starting to play a key role in medicine: HPC can be used in drug design, from testing drug candidate molecules to repositioning existing drugs for new diseases, but also helps to understand the origins and evolution of epidemics and diseases.
+It is also starting to play a key role in medicine: HPC can be used in drug design, from testing drug candidate molecules to repositioning existing drugs for new diseases.
+And, it can help us understand the origins and evolution of epidemics and diseases.
 Supercomputers are actively involved in the quest for treatments for COVID-19.

 Moreover, HPC has proved to be of great importance in developing new applications and products.
 It has a direct impact on the digital supply chain, such as designing new materials, cars and aeroplanes, and bioengineering and manufacturing.